tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ## Fiduciary currencies
 <chapterId>25151d46-7db1-5b48-8bba-cbde1944555a</chapterId>

-"Those who do not learn from history are doomed to repeat the same mistakes," said George Santayana.
-A truth that resonates particularly when it comes to the current monetary system.
+"Those who cannot remember the past are condemned to repeat it" said George Santayana.
+A truth that resonates soundly when it comes to the current monetary system.

-### Fiduciary = trust
+### Fiduciary = Trust

-Today, major currencies such as the euro and the dollar are considered fiduciary.
-This means that they have no intrinsic value.
-Their value relies entirely on the trust and belief we place in the institutions that regulate them.
+Today, major currencies such as the Euro and the Dollar are considered fiduciary.
+This means they lack intrinsic value and depend entirely on the trust and confidence we place in the institutions that govern them.

-'A fiduciary currency is a form of currency that is decreed as currency by an institution, such as a nation-state, like China with the Yen, or a politico-economic union, such as the European Union with the Euro.
-The entity in charge of issuing fiduciary currency is a central bank (For example, we can mention the People's Bank of China, the Federal Reserve of the United States, or the Central Bank of the Republic of Guinea).
-It is these entities that are in charge of deciding monetary policy and therefore how much money should be put into circulation or printed.
+'A fiduciary currency is a form of money that is decreed as such by an institution, i.e. a state, like China with the Yuan, or a political-economic union, such as the European Union with the Euro.
+The entity in charge of its issuance is the central bank (For example, we can mention the People's Bank of China, the Federal Reserve of the United States, or the Central Bank of the Republic of Guinea).
+It is precisely these entities that are in charge of deciding monetary policy and therefore how much money should be put into circulation or printed.

 ![image](assets/en/chapter2/1.webp)

 ### Monetary devaluation: A strategy as old as the Roman Empire

-Since antiquity, gold has served as a monetary reference.
-However, its rigidity has often led leaders - whether Roman emperors or modern governments - to adopt alternative currencies, often fiduciary.
+Since antiquity, gold has served as a monetary reference, but its rigidity has often led leaders, whether Roman emperors or modern governments, to adopt alternative currencies, often fiduciary.

-The mechanism is simple and inspired by practices that have existed since the origins of civilization.
+The mechanism is simple and is inspired by practices that have existed since the origins of civilization.
 Leaders, eager to exert control over wealth, begin by centralizing gold, often by exploiting their power and promising protection and security.
 With this precious reserve in their hands, they introduce a new currency, equivalent in value to gold, but minted in their effigy.
-This currency then begins to circulate, and the people quickly become accustomed to its convenience.
+This currency then begins to circulate, and people quickly adapt to the convenience of its simple use.

-Gradually, these leaders discreetly devalue the new currency, reducing its value compared to the initial gold by a few percent each year.
+However, these leaders then begin to devalue the new currency in a gradual way, de facto reducing its value by a few percent each year in comparison to the initial gold price.
 This silent devaluation is often justified as being in the interest of the people.
-Thus, those who save in this fiduciary currency see the value of their savings erode, while the state finances its projects through inflation.
+In reality, those who save in this fiduciary currency see the worth of their savings erode, while the state finances its projects through inflation.
 Furthermore, this devaluation makes debt easier to repay.

 ![image](assets/en/chapter2/3.webp)

-At a critical moment, the announcement is made: the currency is no longer backed by gold.
-The public, now accustomed to fiduciary currency and often misinformed about financial matters, accepts this reality.
-The state then has free rein to manipulate the money supply, printing enormous sums of money at almost no cost.
+At a critical moment, the leader makes the announcement: the currency is no longer backed by gold.
+The public, now accustomed to the fiduciary currency and often misinformed about financial matters, accepts this reality, allowing the state to freely manipulate the money supply and print enormous sums of money at almost no cost.

+Monetary printing then leads to inflation and gradually impoverishes the population.
+Besides, the financial system is regulated and restricted to avoid its collapse, since any disruption could provoke a major economic crisis.
+Contrary to the masses, financial institutions and wealthy individuals highly benefit from this system, which creates a gap of inequality and favores authoritarianism.
+In this context, they are not incentivized to make radical changes, allowing the system to continue its course until a possible implosion.

-This strategy, when well executed, can last for decades.
-However, a too rapid devaluation or loss of confidence can lead to hyperinflation (see next chapter).
+When well executed, this strategy can last for decades.
+However, it is important to note that a very fast devaluation or loss of confidence can lead to hyperinflation (see next chapter).
 History shows that the dollar has lost 98% of its value in 100 years, the euro 30% in 20 years, and the pound sterling 99% since its creation.

-In the end, the currency may no longer have any connection to gold, reminiscent of Roman coins at the end of the Empire, or even be reduced to a simple numerical value, disconnected from tangible reality.
+In the end, the currency may no longer have any connection to gold, similarly to Roman coins at the end of the Empire, or even be reduced to a simple numerical value, disconnected from tangible reality.

 Today, we are witnessing a historic turning point.
-The dollar, which has long dominated, seems to be in decline, and gold has lost its central place.
-We are at the hinge of a new monetary cycle, reminding us that lessons from history are often forgotten.
+The dollar, which has long dominated, appears to be in decline, while gold has lost its central role.
+We stand at the threshold of a new monetary cycle, reminding us that the lessons of history are often forgotten

 ![image](assets/en/chapter2/4.webp)

-### Is Bitcoin a solution?
+### Is Bitcoin a Solution?

-It is in this context that the Bitcoin revolution is gaining momentum.
-This currency, which requires **no trusted third party**, aims to separate the State from money.
+Because of these premises, the Bitcoin revolution is gaining momentum.
+Contrary to previous currencies, it requires **no trusted third party** and aims to separate the State from money.

-Monetary printing leads to inflation, gradually impoverishing the population.
-On the other hand, financial institutions and wealthy individuals have benefited from this practice, creating a gap of inequalities and favoring authoritarianism.
-The current financial system is regulated and restricted to avoid its collapse, and any disruption could provoke a major economic crisis.
-As political actors benefit from this system, they are not incentivized to make radical changes, allowing the system to continue its course until a possible implosion.

 ![image](assets/en/chapter2/2.webp)

-In response to these systemic challenges, Bitcoin presents itself as a decentralized solution: a new parallel monetary system.
-Historically, gold has been favored as a currency due to its resistance to counterfeiting.
-Similarly, Bitcoin, through its decentralized and cryptographic nature, cannot be falsified and is limited to 21 million units.
+In fact, Bitcoin presents itself as a response to these systemic challenges by proposing a decentralized solution and a new parallel monetary system.
+Historically, if gold has been favored as a currency due to its resistance to counterfeiting, Bitcoin similarly cannot be falsified and is limited to 21 million units, thanks to its decentralized and cryptographic nature.
 Bitcoin is a currency that relies on transparency and neutrality, offering an attractive alternative to the current centralized monetary system.

 ![image](assets/en/chapter2/0.webp)

-At the same time, the emergence of central bank digital currencies, or CBDCs, seems inevitable.
-This new form of currency would offer a more centrally planned economy, which could hinder individuals' financial freedom and facilitate authoritarian abuses.
+Another reason why Bitcoin has acquired attention is the emergence of central bank digital currencies, or CBDCs, which seems inevitable.
+This new form of money would develop a more centrally planned economy, and could both hinder individuals' financial freedom and facilitate authoritarian abuses.
-We can conclude this chapter with the quote from Nobel Prize winner F.A Hayek in 1984: "I do not believe that we will ever find a good currency until we take it out of the hands of the government.
-However, we cannot violently take it from them; all we can do is introduce something they cannot stop through clever trickery."
+We can conclude this chapter with the quote from the Nobel Prize winner F.A Hayek in 1984: "I don't believe that we should ever have a good money again, before we take the thing out of the hands of the government.
+If we can't take them violently out of the hands of the government, all we can do is by some sly or roundabout way introduce something they can't stop."

 ### Quick recap in a poster!